Eugenio8mola/GraphPartitioning/sequentialAlgorithms/multilevelKernighanLin/README.md

 3. the value `partitionSize` referencing the size of the partition.
 4. the number of nodes `n` in the graph.

-For detailed usage and examples of each function, refer to the respective source code files in this repository.
+For detailed usage and implementation details, refer to the respective source code files in this repository.